zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (dm: :zeek:type:`dns_mapping`)

    Generated when an internal DNS lookup produces the same result as last time.
-   Bro keeps an internal DNS cache for host names and IP addresses it has already resolved.
+   Zeek keeps an internal DNS cache for host names and IP addresses it has already resolved.
 This event is generated when a subsequent lookup returns the same result as stored in the cache.